Qovery/qovery-client-ws-go/docs/PvcInfoDto.md

 ### NewPvcInfoDto

-`func NewPvcInfoDto(createdAt int64, diskMibCapacity int32, diskMibUsage int32, diskPercentUsage int32, name string, namespace string, podName string, ) *PvcInfoDto`
+`func NewPvcInfoDto(createdAt int64, diskMibCapacity int32, diskMibUsage int32, diskPercentUsage int32, name string, ) *PvcInfoDto`

 NewPvcInfoDto instantiates a new PvcInfoDto object This constructor will assign default values to properties that have it defined,